wandyezj/wandyezj.github.io/docs/_recipes/bishops-cake.md

 ## Notes

-tasty for a whole week
+Tasty for a whole week!

 Do __not__ microwave butter to soften it, as this changes the texture of the cake, instead let butter warm by leaving it out.

-- can swap a quarter to a half cup of flour for almond flour for a fluffier cake with a taste of almond
+- can swap a quarter to a half cup of flour for almond flour for a fluffier cake with a hint of almond
 - add lemon zest for a more lemony flavor
 - cut a cup of sugar to make it less sweet
 - higher quality ingredients make a big difference especially butter and eggs